Azure-Samples/ms-identity-aspnet-webapi-onbehalfof/README.md

 ##### Configure the  service app (TodoListService-OBO-sample-v2) to use your app registration

-Open the project in your IDE (like Visual Studio) to configure the code.
+Open the project in your IDE (like Visual Studio or Visual Studio Code) to configure the code.

->In the steps below, "ClientID" is the same as "Application ID" or "AppId".
+> In the steps below, "ClientID" is the same as "Application ID" or "AppId".

 1. Open the `TodoListService\Web.Config` file
 1. Find the app key `ida:Tenant` and replace the existing value with your Azure AD tenant name.
-1. Find the app key `ida:Audience` and replace the existing value with $serviceIdentifierUri.
+1. Find the app key `ida:Audience` and replace the existing value with the App ID URI you registered earlier, when exposing an API.
+For instance use `api://<application_id>`.
 1. Find the app key `ida:AppKey` and replace the existing value with the key you saved during the creation of the `TodoListService-OBO-sample-v2` app, in the Azure portal.
 1. Find the app key `ida:ClientID` and replace the existing value with the application ID (clientId) of the `TodoListService-OBO-sample-v2` application copied from the Azure portal.